peter-kuchel/cli-tools/README.md

 # cli-tools

 A collection of command line tools for linux written in C for personal use and to better understand how existing tools, protocols, and concepts work.
-Some of this software is unfinished, don't have any high expectations.
+Some of this software is unfinished, *please* don't have any high expectations.

-## current tools available (works in progress marked with (*) and may not be fully usable yet)
+## Current tools available
+*(works in progress marked with (\*), may not be fully usable yet)*

 * ipinfov1
   * get basic ip info from the kernel using interface addresses